 I was in Ninh Binh in late November and it didn’t feel busy at all which was a blessing.
 Exploring such a laid-back place with crowds everywhere must be frustrating.

 The only drawback of this time were the paddy fields.
 Most of the rice is harvested in September, by November all that is left are yellow-ish – and many times brown muddy – fields.
-It doesn’t take away the charm of the place though.
+It does take away a bit of the beauty, but the sights are still impressive.

 As for the weather, we had mostly sunny days during all our time there.
 However, temperatures were not so high (around 20C).
 The evenings were quite chilly and it was the only time on my 2-month backpacking trip I had to wear long sleeves.

 Getting around Ninh Binh

 Ninh Binh is one of those places you absolutely need to get your own transport.
 Otherwise you’ll miss out tremendously.

 In fact, one of the highlights of the place was to make my way through the rice fields on a motorbike with the wind in my face.
 It’s hands down the best way to explore the surroundings.
 You can rent it from 100k dong/day from hotels or travel agents.